Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT IS PLACE VALUE?Numbers have one or more digits.
+Download as PDF Download PDF View as Separate PageWHAT IS PLACE VALUE?Numbers have one or more digits.
 The digits in 43 are 4 and 3.
 Place value is the value of a digit based on its place in the number.

 To better understand place value…